klust/SupercomputersForStarters/docs/C02_Processors/C02_S06_Shared_memory.md

 IBM POWER processors.
 Probably the largest NUMA design in terms of the number of sockets was the SGI Altix UV system which could scale to 64 sockets.
 After the merger with HPE it was renamed to HPE Superdome Flex.
-(The current version as of 2023 scales to only 32 sockets.)
+(The current version as of 2025 scales to only 32 sockets.)
 Currently one may even have NUMA within a chip.
 This was very pronounced with the first generation AMD EPYC server processor code-named Naples, which had 4 chiplets each with up to 8 cores and their own memory, and those chiplets were linked together via an internal Infinity Fabric network (and the same network was also used to link two sockets).
 It is still somewhat present in newer AMD CPUs also, though mostly in a different way that we will return to later in this course.
-It is also expected to show up strongly in the higher core count Intel Sapphire Rapids CPUs launched in early '2023 (but very hard to get initially), but at the time of writing we have no good performance data available yet.
+It is also showing up in the higher core count Intel Sapphire Rapids CPUs launched in early '2023, where a single socket should be treated as 4 NUMA regions each with a quarter of the memory connected to the socket.

 ## A look at the software side